jakobloekke/tdcss.js/README.md

 A very small framework for structured/TDD-style HTML/CSS development.

+Write solid and reusable code by styling design elements in isolation.

+What's the benefit
+---
-Inspired by the modular approach of Object-oriented CSS (<http://oocss.org>) and SMACSS (<http://smacss.com>).
+tdcss.js was inspired by the modular approach of Object-oriented CSS (<http://oocss.org>) and SMACSS (<http://smacss.com>).

-Especially well suited to use these techniques to model up Style Tiles (<http://styletil.es/>).
+It's especially well suited for using these techniques to model up style tiles (<http://styletil.es/>) in frontend code.

-It's meant to help frontend-developers write solid and modular code by styling design elements in isolation.

 How to use
 ---